Lorenz-127/TicTacToe/docs/README.md

 - [ ]  Implement the options menu functionality
 - [ ]  Add sound effects and background music
-- [ ]  Create an AI opponent for single-player mode
+- [x]  Create an AI opponent for PvE single-player mode
 - [ ]  Enhance the visual design with animations and particle effects
 - [ ] Export to Desktop, Web, and Mobile